IdanHenik/Openshift-Backup-Restore-Workshop/stage1/README.md

 # Stage 1: Backup and Restore MongoDB using OADP in OpenShift

 In this stage, you will learn how to backup and restore a MongoDB database in an OpenShift cluster using the OADP (OpenShift Application Data Protection) Operator.
-MongoDB is a popular NoSQL database, and it's essential to know how to perform data protection tasks in a containerized environment like OpenShift.
+MongoDB is a popular NoSQL database which we will use as a classic use-case, it's essential to know how to perform data protection tasks in a containerized environment like OpenShift.

 ## Prerequisites